Caledonia State Park

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

-The Dillers purchased Caledonia in 1887 and operated a quarry for ganister sand and other minerals.
-In 1903, the land was sold to the Commonwealth of Pennsylvania as part of the new Forest Reserve System, to be a future supply of timber and be “outings grounds for citizens.”
+After a nineteen-year estate battle over the Caledonia property, the Diller brothers of Lancaster County purchased the iron works in 1887 and operated quarries for ganister sand and other minerals.
+In 1903, the Caledonia Mining and Manufacturing Company, then owned by a New York investment group headed by telephone magnate Theodor Vail, sold most of the Caledonia Iron Works lands to the Commonwealth of Pennsylvania as part of the new Forest Reserve System.
+The tracts of cutover forestlands were being set aside as a future supply of timber and to be “outing grounds for citizens.”

 Keep in Touch